Comparing CION Invt (CION) and The Competition

 |2.45

-CION Invt currently has a consensus target price of $12.50, suggesting a potential downside of 10.52%.
-As a group, “Holding & other investment offices” companies have a potential upside of 74.97%.
-Given CION Invt’s rivals stronger consensus rating and higher possible upside, analysts plainly believe CION Invt has less favorable growth aspects than its rivals.
+CION Invt presently has a consensus price target of $12.50, indicating a potential downside of 13.67%.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.37%.
+Given CION Invt’s competitors stronger consensus rating and higher possible upside, analysts clearly believe CION Invt has less favorable growth aspects than its competitors.

+This table compares CION Invt and its competitors’ net margins, return on equity and return on assets.

+CION Invt pays an annual dividend of $1.04 per share and has a dividend yield of 7.2%.
+CION Invt pays out 73.8% of its earnings in the form of a dividend.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.6% and pay out 46.4% of their earnings in the form of a dividend.
+CION Invt lags its competitors as a dividend stock, given its lower dividend yield and higher payout ratio.

 Summary

-CION Invt rivals beat CION Invt on 9 of the 14 factors compared.
+CION Invt competitors beat CION Invt on 9 of the 14 factors compared.

 CION Investment Corporation is a business development company which primarily provides senior secured loans to U.S. middle-market companies.
 CION Investment Corporation is based in NEW YORK.